Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Mixed-state symmetries

-In this section, we give a proof of Theorem~\ref{Theorem:strong_weak_stabilizers} in the main text.
-For convenience, here we repeat the theorem as follows: \begin{theorem*} \nonumber Given a Pauli stabilizer state $|\psi\rangle$, for an entanglement subsystem $A$ composed of a set of spins, any stabilizer fully supported on $A$ is a strong symmetry of $\rho_{A}$, and any stabilizer partially supported on $A$ is a weak symmetry of $\rho_{A}$ (where the symmetry transformation is the part of the stabilizer supported on $A$). \end{theorem*}
+First, in this subsection we prove a following general relation in stabilizer states, that directly relates strong and weak symmetries of entanglement subsystems and stabilizers: \begin{theorem} Given a Pauli stabilizer state $|\psi\rangle$ and an entanglement subsystem $A$ composed of a set of spins, any stabilizer fully supported on $A$ is a strong symmetry of $\rho_A$, any stabilizer partially supported on $A$ is a weak symmetry of $\rho_A$ (where the symmetry transformation is the restriction of the stabilizer to $A$). \end{theorem}

 \begin{proof}